hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to create a module in.
-The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team. <!-- permissions -->

 Creates a new registry module without a backing VCS repository.
 After creating a module, a version must be created and uploaded in order to be usable.
 Modules created this way do not automatically update with new versions; instead, you must explicitly create and upload each new version with the [Create a Module Version](#create-a-module-version) endpoint.